StanfordBioinformatics/dockerflow/va_mvp/sv_caller/README.md

 # gsutil cp simulated_* gs://gbsc-gcp-project-mvp-group/test/dockerflow_test/pindel
 ```
 ## <a name="update-task"></a>Update task file
 With Pindel installed in our container, we can start filling in the Pindel task file.
 First, we need to figure out how to run Pindel.
 The Pindel authors have conveniently provided a RUNME script that will give us an idea of common use-cases and arguments.
 We can also read the documentation.
-And now let's add those to the Pindel task file.
+Now let's add those to the Pindel task file.

 ```
 name: Pindel